akyriako/otc-docs/doc/source/caf/adopt/migration.rst

-If the domain name is resolved to the original IP address because the modification to the domain name resolution record has not taken effect, you can deploy Nginx or iptables on the source and use the Nginx HTTP proxy or the iptables NAT to forward traffic to Huawei Cloud, achieving seamless switchover of domain name records.
+If the domain name is resolved to the original IP address because the modification to the domain name resolution record has not taken effect, you can deploy Nginx or iptables on the source and use the Nginx HTTP proxy or the iptables NAT to forward traffic to Open Telekom Cloud, achieving seamless switchover of domain name records.

 The following uses Nginx HTTP proxy as an example to describe the procedure for configuring traffic forwarding:

-1. Before the switchover, deploy an Nginx reverse proxy server at the back of the load balancer on the source to forward traffic to Huawei Cloud ELB.
+1. Before the switchover, deploy an Nginx reverse proxy server at the back of the load balancer on the source to forward traffic to Open Telekom Cloud ELB.
 2. After the domain name is switched, bind the source domain name and IP address to the load balancer.
 3. The load balancer forwards the traffic to the backend Nginx server.
-   The backend Nginx server forward the traffic to the EIP of Huawei Cloud ELB load balancer over the public network.
+   The backend Nginx server forward the traffic to the EIP of Open Telekom Cloud ELB load balancer over the public network.
 4. (Optional) Deploy traffic monitoring software (for example, ntop) on the source Nginx server and view Nginx access logs.
-If no traffic is generated and access logs are not updated, DNS resolution has been switched over to Huawei Cloud.
+If no traffic is generated and access logs are not updated, DNS resolution has been switched over to Open Telekom Cloud.
 5. Delete the load balancer and Nginx proxy server deployed on the source.